The Portugal Golden Visa is one of Europe’s most successful residency by investment schemes.

 Category 1: Real Estate Purchase

-Investing in real estate in Portugal is the most well-known Golden Visa route.
+Investing in Portugal real estate is the most well-known Golden Visa route.
 There are several different investment thresholds available.

 €500,000 threshold – standard option